The AA7BQ Shack - HRD 6.0 with a Flex 5000A radio running on Windows 7 x64, and a Mac Pro 2008 main system.

 In 1975 I earned my second and first class radiotelephone operator's permit (now GROL) through self study.
 Then, I briefly worked for a small AM radio station, WRXB, in St. Petersburg Beach, Florida.
 I was a 23 year old chief engineer with no formal education in electronics.
 It was great fun while it lasted but my lust for adventure soon took me in other directions.

-In 1989 I'd had enough of being denied the pleasure of operating a ham radio and so I simply sat down and forced myself to learn Morse code.
+By 1988 I'd had enough of being denied the pleasure of enjoying ham radio and so I made a decision to commit.
+I sat down and forced myself to learn Morse code, which I had resisted al those years..
 I took my first test on January 7, 1989 in Cupertino, CA. On that day I passed the 5 WPM code (with hands shaking), and the Novice(2),Technician (3A) and General (3B) written exams.
 My Technician license, N6UFT, was issued on January 31, 1989.
 When it arrived a few days later, I made my first QSO on 40 meter CW (by then, CW was a personal goal) and went on the air with a 220 MHZ mobile rig as well.
 There were lots of fine 220 Mhz repeaters in the Bay Area at the time.

 I started QRZ in 1992 as a dialup bulletin board system.
 I've written more about that story at http://www.qrz.com/i/about.html .